commonprefix/axelar-light-client/README.md

 ## Setting up the relayer
 The relayer module consumes events from a rabbitMQ instance that is implemented in Axelar and submits them to the on-chain verifier that exists in the `light-client` package.
-In order to setup the relayer the following steps are required.
+To set up the relayer the following steps are required.
-- Setup an instance of the [state prover](https://github.com/commonprefix/state-prover)
+- Set up an instance of the [state prover](https://github.com/commonprefix/state-prover).
 - Obtain an Ethereum Beacon and Execution API URLs, the gateway address and the Wasm URL.
 - Deploy the light client verifier by following the instructions in the